f5devcentral/f5-big-iq-lab/docs/class1/module2/lab6.rst

 Tasks
 ^^^^^

-Using Postman, you can turn Enhanced Analytics on/off directly by updating below attributes within your AS3 declaration:
+Using Visual Studio Code REST client, you can turn Enhanced Analytics on/off directly by updating below attributes within your AS3 declaration:

 .. code-block:: yaml
    :linenos: